-4.3 Missing from Education
+4.3 Missing from Education / Non-Attendance

 Learners who go missing from education will fail to achieve their full potential academically and fail to achieve economic wellbeing in later life.
 They are also at a greater risk of physical harm, self-inflicted or inflicted by others, being sexually exploited and becoming involved in crime and anti-social behaviour, being employed illegally or abusing drugs and alcohol.
-In line with Keeping Children Safe in Education (KCSIE), Babington must take reasonable steps to monitor learners' attendance through a daily register.
-This is also completed for vulnerable learners.
-Attendance should be monitored closely and poor or irregular attendance should be addressed.
+In line with Keeping Children Safe in Education 2023 (KCSIE), Babington take learner engagement and attendance very seriously.
+We have disseminated information to all our recruitment teams so that as part of ongoing and new discussions ALL employers will be made aware of the need to report any repeat occasions, prolonged, periods of absence and poor timekeeping concerns.
+It is the responsibility of employers to inform our delivery staff who will then identify the concern to the safe and sound team to investigate said concern.